cloudogu/gitops-build-lib/README.md

     cesBuildLibRepo   : 'https://github.com/cloudogu/ces-build-lib',
     cesBuildLibVersion: '1.45.0',
     mainBranch        : 'main',
-    // Default is empty list
-    updateImages      : [
-        [deploymentFilename: "deployment.yaml",
-         containerName     : 'application',
-         imageName         : 'imageName']
-    ],
     validators        : [
         // You can disable a validator by just setting the appropriate "enabled" propery to false
-        // You can add your own validator here, see `Kubeval.groovy` for an example kubeval : [
+        // You can add your own validator here, see `Kubeval.groovy` for an example
-            validator: new Kubeval(this),
-            enabled  : true,
-            config   : [
-                // We use the helm image (that also contains kubeval plugin) to speed up builds by allowing to reuse image image           : 'ghcr.io/cloudogu/helm:3.4.1-1',
-                k8sSchemaVersion: '1.18.1'
-            ]
-        ],
         yamllint: [
             validator: new Yamllint(this),
             enabled  : true,